Chart Color Schemes

 Manly - Fairlight's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Manly-Fairlight exhibits excellent health outcomes with a low prevalence of common health conditions across all age groups.
-The private health cover rate is notably high at approximately 86% of the total population (20,907 people), significantly higher than the national average of 55.3%.
+Manly-Fairlight shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Approximately 86% of its total population of 20,907 had private health cover as of 2015-16, compared to the national average of 55.3%.

 Frequently Asked Questions - Health